Sukhmanbir/comp2068-lab-5/README.md

-# Lab-04
+# Lab-05

-A MongoDB Demo Project for COMP2068 @ Georgian College
+A MongoDB Demo Project for Lab 5